How Does an Oil Drill Work: A Detailed Explanation

 Rotary drilling is the most commonly used drilling technique in the oil industry.
 In this method, a drill bit attached to the end of a drill string is rotated to create a hole in the ground.
 As the drill bit rotates, it breaks the rock formations and creates a borehole.
 The drilling fluids, often called drilling mud, are pumped down through the drill string to cool and lubricate the drill bit, remove the drilling cuttings, and maintain pressure in the wellbore.

-See also Best ryobi drill driver
+See also Best pillar drill direct drive

 2. Directional Drilling